MicrosoftDocs/entra-docs/docs/identity/domain-services/tutorial-create-forest-trust.md

 ms.subservice: domain-services
 ms.workload: identity
 ms.topic: tutorial
-ms.date: 09/15/2023
+ms.date: 11/05/2023
 ms.author: justinha

 #Customer intent: As an identity administrator, I want to create a one-way outbound forest from a Microsoft Entra Domain Services forest to an on-premises Active Directory Domain Services forest to provide authentication and resource access between forests.
 ---

-# Tutorial: Create an outbound forest trust to an on-premises domain in Microsoft Entra Domain Services
+# Tutorial: Create a two-way forest trust in Microsoft Entra Domain Services with an on-premises domain

-You can create a one-way outbound trust from Microsoft Entra Domain Services to one or more on-premises AD DS environments.
+You can create a trust between Microsoft Entra Domain Services and on-premises AD DS environments.
 This trust relationship lets users, applications, and computers authenticate against an on-premises domain from the Domain Services managed domain.
 A forest trust can help users access resources in scenarios such as:

 - Environments where you can't synchronize password hashes, or where users exclusively sign in using smart cards and don't know their password.
-- Hybrid scenarios that still require access to on-premises domains.
+- Hybrid scenarios that require access to on-premises domains.

-Trusts can be created in any domain.
-The domain will automatically block synchronization from an on-premises domain for any user accounts that were synchronized to Domain Services.
-This prevents UPN collisions when users authenticate.
+There are three possible directions when you create a trust in Domain Services:

+- **Two-way**: This is a bidirectional trust that allows users in both the managed domain and the on-premises domain to access resources in either domain.
+- **One-way outgoing**: This option allows users in the on-premises domain to access resources in the managed domain, but not vice versa.
+- **One-way incoming**: This is option allows users in the managed domain to access resources in the on-premises domain.

 ![Diagram of forest trust from Domain Services to on-premises AD DS](./media/tutorial-create-forest-trust/forest-trust-relationship.png)

 In this tutorial, you learn how to:

 > [!div class="checklist"]
-> * Configure DNS in an on-premises AD DS environment to support Domain Services connectivity
+> * Configure DNS in an on-premises AD DS domain to support Domain Services connectivity
-> * Create a one-way inbound forest trust in an on-premises AD DS environment
-> * Create a one-way outbound forest trust in Domain Services
+> * Create a two-way forest trust in Domain Services between the managed domain and the on-premises domain
 > * Test and validate the trust relationship for authentication and resource access

 If you don't have an Azure subscription, [create an account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.